ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/Tutorial.rst

 where ``<platform>`` is a valid, lowercased machine name (see ``MACHINE`` in :numref:`Section %s <user>` for valid values).

 After loading the workflow, users should follow the instructions printed to the console.
-Usually, the instructions will tell the user to run ``conda activate regional_workflow``.
-For example, a user on Hera with permissions on the ``nems`` project may issue the following commands to load the regional workflow (replacing ``User.Name`` with their actual username):
+Usually, the instructions will tell the user to run ``conda activate workflow_tools``.
+For example, a user on Hera with permissions on the ``nems`` project may issue the following commands to load the workflow (replacing ``User.Name`` with their actual username):

 .. code-block:: console

    source /scratch1/NCEPDEV/nems/User.Name/ufs-srweather-app/etc/lmod-setup.sh hera
    module use /scratch1/NCEPDEV/nems/User.Name/ufs-srweather-app/modulefiles
    module load wflow_hera
-   conda activate regional_workflow
+   conda activate workflow_tools

 Configuration
 -------------------------